 - 1. Move spring handle (A) in the upper slot to lock the wing.
 The locking should be audible. - 2.
 If the lock link does not engage, move the wing by raising and lowering the header, changing the header angle, or driving the combine until it engages. - 3.
-If the lock still does not engage, continue to Step 4, page 191 - 4.
+If the lock still does not engage, continue to Step 4, page 191. - 4.
 Remove the flex linkage cover.
-For instructions, refer to Removing Inboard Flex Linkage Covers, page 44.

-6. Remove multi-tool (B) from its storage location, and reinstall the hairpin on the multi-tool holder.
+For instructions, refer to Removing Inboard Flex Linkage Covers, page 44. - 5.
+Remove hairpin (A) securing multi-tool to the holder bracket on the left endsheet. - 6.
+Remove multi-tool (B) from its storage location, and reinstall the hairpin on the multi-tool holder.